 Top Things To Do In Valencia, Spain

 TOP TIPI’d recommend picking up a Valencia Tourist Card for the duration of your trip.
 They’re very reasonable, include entry to many of the city’s attractions (including Torres de Serranos), discounts and freebies at local restaurants and offer complimentary transport (including to the airport).
-Check latest prices and find out more here
+You can read about why I think it’s worth it in my post: Is it worth buying a Valencia Tourist Card.
+Then check latest prices and find out more here

 General Sightseeing In Valencia